 when can a landlord evict you?

 Your landlord can evict you when you have not paid your rent on time.
 For example, if your rent was due on the 3rd of the month and you did not pay it on time, he/she can send you an eviction notice.
-You can also be evicted due to the violation of other terms of the lease such as drug-related activities, human trafficking, being a bad neighbor, not renewing your lease, etc. Always know the terms of your lease.
+You can also be evicted due to the violation of other terms of the lease, such as drug-related activities, human trafficking, being a bad neighbor, not renewing your lease, etc. Always know the terms of your lease.
 Different states also have different rules when it comes to eviction.
-So, know your rights and ask for support and guidance from your state or local city.
+So, know your rights and ask your state or local city for support and guidance.

 Where to get help when being evicted?

-When you are being evicted with nowhere to do, you might find yourself confused and forgotten.
-The good news is that there are a ton of organizations and support from people around you who are willing to help and make sure that you stay in your home.
+When you are being evicted and have nowhere to go, you might find yourself confused and forgotten.
+The good news is that many organizations and support from people around you are willing to help and ensure you stay home.

-The first place to start when being evicted without a place to go is to contact your city or state.
-Most states offer direct support both legal and financial to help people who are being evicted.
-For example, the state of Minnesota has a program to help low-income families where you can apply for Emergency Assistance to help you cover your household emergencies.
+When being evicted without a place to go, the first place to start is to contact your city or state.
+Most states offer direct support, both legal and financial, to help people who are being evicted.
+For example, Minnesota has a program to help low-income families, where you can apply for Emergency Assistance to help you cover your household emergencies.

 Your state could also give you other financial and legal support.
-For example, if your landlord is trying to kick you out for violating the terms of the lease, you can get legal support from your state.
+For example, if your landlord is trying to kick you out for violating the lease terms, you can get legal support from your state.
 By default, a landlord cannot kick you out without going through court.
 According to the Office of the Minnesota Attorney General, the landlord must follow the following steps when evicting a tenant.

 - File a complaint against you(tenant) in a district court and have someone give you the summons at least 7 days before the court hearings.